Music: "Who Shakes The Best (Part #2) in Playtime's Over [1991]

 -snip-

-I reformatted this example from sentence form to line form.
+I reformatted this example from its paragraph form to that lyric/chant form.

 Nikkole Salter introduced this cheer by saying "This first one is not so much a hand game as much as it is a cipher".
 I also want to highlight her points that these were "call and response ciphers", that "every person gets a chance, state your color and your bravado in rhyme", and that "you said your name" and "make up your own rhyme of bravado".
 These descriptions fit the descriptions of the recreational sub-category of children's cheers that I refer to as "foot stomping cheers".
 Prior to some of these cheers being adapted by mainstream children's cheerleading squads, these cheers were usually informally performed by two or more African American girls between the ages of 5-12 years who were pretending to be cheerleaders.
 "Traditionally", these call & response cheers had one soloist for each iteration.
 At the "end" of the cheer, the group repeated the complete cheer with a new soloist and this pattern continued until every person in the group had an equal turn as the soloist.
 (Notice Nikkole Salter's comment that "every person gets a chance, state your color and your bravado in rhyme".